 For the majority of people, having a baby puts a definite squeeze on finances.
-Between the immediate needs (clothing, crib, stroller, change table) to future (college!) anyone’s banking situation can start looking a little grim.
-Add to that the fact that baby needs to be changed between 5000-7000 times before they are potty trained, and it can put new parents in a very difficult situation.
+Anyone’s banking situation can start looking a little grim, between the immediate needs (clothing, crib, stroller, change table) to future plans (college!).
+Add to that the fact that baby needs to be changed between 5000-7000 times before they are potty trained, and it can put new parents in a very difficult financial situation.

 For many parents, cloth diapers can be a great alternative to disposables to help save money during this time.
 With modern advances in cloth diapers, they are no longer bulky, cumbersome sheets of fabric that require pins, rubber pants and a degree in origami to use.
 They do not create a huge amount of work or laundry for parents, and can save up to $2000 over the first 2 years of baby’s life!

 Cloth diapers also have the added benefit of being able to be used for multiple children.
-If you are having more than one, you can use them on your second (and third!) children.
+If you are having more than one, you can use them on your second (and third!,Fourth!, Fifth!) children.
 If not, you can sell them when your baby is potty trained!

 My child is going to daycare.
 Will they allow cloth diapers?